kauwelab/PolyRiskScore/static/downloadables/docs/index.rst

 * Searching the database for studies and traits
 * Printing out available ethnicities to filter by
 * Learning about required and optional parameters for performing calculations
+* Uploading GWA Study data to use for calculations
 * Calculating polygenic risk scores

 Quick Start